lisanewhouse/Gist/README.md

 # Gist
-Summarizes hard-to-read political bills, legal documents, and scientific studies.
+Application that summarizes political bills, scientific articles, and legal documents.
+The main intent is to have the general population become more politically active.
+It was created and worked on by Khadim Mbow, Chris Puente, Margie Tagaban, Lisa Newhouse, &amp; Jade Myles.